jedwards1230/go-kerbal/README.md

 # go-kerbal (WIP)

-This will eventually be a Golang clone of the Kerbal [CKAN Mod Manager](https://github.com/KSP-CKAN/CKAN).
+This will eventually be a Go clone of the Kerbal [CKAN Mod Manager](https://github.com/KSP-CKAN/CKAN).
 This uses the metadata files from [CKAN-Meta](https://github.com/KSP-CKAN/CKAN-meta).

+I use CKAN every time I play KSP.
+This project is mostly to get comfortable with Go.
+I would like to have this functional and ready to port for KSP 2 whenever that is released.

 ## To run
 ```